lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 #### AO CL Balances Consistency

 This is a basic consistency check.
-It verifies that the sum of validator balances across all staking modules equals the total CL validators balance reported by the oracle.
+It verifies that the sum of validator balances across all staking modules equals the total CL validator balance reported by the oracle.

 #### AO Balance Increase Per Day

 This check validates daily balance growth.
 It ensures that pending ETH, newly activated ETH, validator balance increases, and per-module balance changes stay within expected daily limits, including safety caps for APR and gifts.

 #### AO Exited Validators by Staking Module

 This check limits how many validators can be reported as exited per staking module.
 It was updated to account for consolidation, using a conservative worst-case assumption where validators may have only **16 ETH** balance.
 This prevents valid withdrawals from being incorrectly rejected.

 #### VEBO Maximum Eth Amount To Exit